ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

 Tunnels with different PLSP-IDs.

 An LSP can be viewed as an instance of a Tunnel.
 In steady state, a Tunnel typically has a single LSP; however, during make-before-break procedures (see [RFC3209]), multiple LSPs may exist simultaneously to represent both the new and old instances during the transition.

 ## Synchronization

-Since the LSP-DB contains PCEP-specific information such as PLSP-IDs, which remain constant for the duration of a PCEP session, both the PCE and PCC maintain their own local copies of the LSP-DB.
+Since the PCRPT-LSP-DB contains PCEP-specific information such as PLSP-IDs, which remain constant for the duration of a PCEP session, both the PCE and PCC maintain their own local copies of the PCRPT-LSP-DB.
-The PCE LSP-DB is only modified by PCRpt messages, no other PCEP message may modify the PCE LSP-DB.
-The PCC LSP-DB is built from actual forwarding state that PCC has installed.
-PCC uses PCRpt messages to synchronize its local LSP-DB to the PCE.
+The PCE PCRPT-LSP-DB is only modified by PCRpt messages, no other PCEP message may modify the PCE PCRPT-LSP-DB.
+The PCC PCRPT-LSP-DB is built from actual forwarding state that PCC has installed.
+PCC uses PCRpt messages to synchronize its local PCRPT-LSP-DB to the PCE.

-The PCE is intended to act on the latest state of the PCE LSP DB.
-Note, this does not mean that the PCE cannot use information from outside of LSP-DB.
-For example, the PCE can use other mechanisms to collect traffic statistics and use them in the computation.
-However, these traffic statistics are not part of the LSP-DB, but only reference it.
+The PCE is intended to act based on the most recent state available in the PCRPT-LSP-DB, which represents the actual state of Label Switched Paths (LSPs) in the network.
+This does not preclude the PCE from leveraging information obtained outside the PCRPT-LSP-DB.
+For example, implementation-specific mechanisms may be used to collect traffic statistics that can be considered during path computation.
+Such information is not part of the PCRPT-LSP-DB itself, but may reference it.
+Additional data such as desired state, telemetry, or operator-intended configurations—may be maintained in a separate, implementation-specific logical datastore referred to as the EXTENDED-LSP-DB.

+Both the PCE and PCC maintain a PCRPT-LSP-DB that reflects the reported (actual) state of LSPs.
-The LSP-DB on both the PCC and the PCE primarily stores the actual state in the network.
-An implementation may choose to store additional information such as desired state, however the LSP-DB still contains the live view of actual state and not infer the actual state is an immediate reflection of the desired state.
+Implementations may choose to store desired state information or other attributes in the EXTENDED-LSP-DB.
+It is important to note that the PCRPT-LSP-DB reflects only the live view of the network and does not imply alignment with the desired state.

-For example, consider the case of PCE Initiated LSP, configured on the PCE.
-When the operator modifies the configuration of this LSP, that is a change in desired state.
-The actual state has not yet changed, so LSP-DB is not modified yet.
-The LSP-DB is only modified after the PCE sends PCInit/PCUpd message to the PCC and the PCC decides to act on that message.
-When the PCC acts on a message from a PCE, it would update its own PCC LSP DB and send a PCRpt to the PCE(s) to synchronize the change.
-When the PCE receives the PCRpt msg, it updates its own PCE LSP DB.
-After this, the PCC LSP-DB and PCE LSP-DB are in sync.
+For example, in the case of a PCE-initiated LSP, a change in the LSP configuration made by an operator represents a modification to the desired state.
+However, the actual state does not change until the PCE sends a PCInit or PCUpd message to the PCC.
+Upon receipt of such a message, the PCC may act on the request, update its local PCRPT-LSP-DB, and generate a PCRpt message to inform the PCE of the change.
+The PCE then updates its own PCRPT-LSP-DB accordingly.
+Once this exchange is complete, the PCRPT-LSP-DBs on both the PCC and the PCE are synchronized.

 ## Make before Break (MBB)